 While the historic building with its funky modern touches is very welcome it’s the award-winning Thai SenSpa that is the real highlight of Careys Manor, which is located in Brockenhurst.
-The facilities list is long and inviting to read let alone experience; you are greeted by a large o-zone pool with a whirlpool tub, sauna and steam room.
-Head to the hydrotherapy area where you’ll come across an oversized hydrotherapy pool, herbal sauna, crystal steam room, laconium, tepidarium, health showers and an ice room.
+The facilities list is long and inviting to read let alone experience; you are greeted by a large o-zone pool with a whirlpool tub, sauna, and steam room.
+Head to the hydrotherapy area where you’ll come across an oversized hydrotherapy pool, herbal sauna, crystal steam room, laconium, tepidarium, health showers, and an ice room.
 If you need any further encouragement to relax, the relaxation room offers a range of refreshments.
-There’s also mind and movement classes held in the Thai Temple Room.
+There are also mind and movement classes held in the Thai Temple Room.
 The treatments focus on holistic wellness with a Thai twist; from authentic Thai massages to detoxifying rhassoul mud treatments.

 4. Chewton Glen Hotel

 To combine your spa break with some English sea air, look no further than Chewton Glenn which lies just an hour from the sea in New Milton on the edge of the New Forest.
 If you’re staying be sure to opt for a room with your own private walled garden, balcony or terrace; or better still one of the contemporary treehouse suites.
-The elegant spa is award-winning and boasts Europe’s largest hydrotherapy pool as well as not to be missed, aromatherapy saunas, crystal steam rooms, an outdoor hot tub and swimming pool.
+The elegant spa is award-winning and boasts Europe’s largest hydrotherapy pool as well as not to be missed, aromatherapy saunas, crystal steam rooms, an outdoor hot tub, and a swimming pool.
 The spa has a distinctly Grecian feel with mosaic tiles and columns galore.

 5. Solent Hotel & Spa

 Easily reached just a mile from the M27, the four-star Solent Hotel & Spa is set in woodland just outside the town of Fareham in Hampshire.
 It’s modern inside with a relaxed vibe.
 The spa has an indoor pool, sauna, solarium and hot tub.
-You can take a treatment in one of the 8 treatment rooms, although the best option would be to make use of the double treatment room with private outdoor hot tub!
+You can take a treatment in one of the 8 treatment rooms, although the best option would be to make use of the double treatment room with a private outdoor hot tub!
 The treatments use products from Caudalie is a rather glamorous French skincare brand, which combines the latest scientific techniques with the ancient secrets from their vineyards in Bordeaux.
 Take some time out before and after your treatment in the relaxation room or better still indulge in an afternoon tea to make a real day of it.
-There’s also a gym, tennis courts and the AA Rosette restaurant boasts a large outdoor terrace.
+There’s also a gym, tennis courts, and the AA Rosette restaurant boasts a large outdoor terrace.

 6. Lime Wood

 Another New Forest favourite, Lime Wood is known as a luxury country-house hotel but is also home to the luxe Herb House Spa.
-Facilities here include an outdoor and outdoor pool, hydrotherapy and steam pools, a mud house, relaxation rooms and a gym.
+Facilities here include an outdoor and outdoor pool, hydrotherapy and steam pools, a mud house, relaxation rooms, and a gym.
 The changing rooms are rather lovely with deep copper baths in the private bathrooms.
 And don’t miss a trip up to the rooftop garden to admire the views.
-The treatment list includes massages and facials as well as innovative Sarah Chapman skincare treatments, such as microneedling and LED light therapy.
-Head to Raw and Cured for a healthy, raw food treat, stay hydrated at the juice bar or really indulge at the rather eccentric restaurants on site.
+The treatment list includes massages and facials as well as innovative Sarah Chapman skincare treatments, such as micro-needling and LED light therapy.
+Head to Raw and Cured for a healthy, raw food treat, stay hydrated at the juice bar, or really indulge at the rather eccentric restaurants on site.

 7. Champneys Forest Mere

 For a hotel that’s literally all about the spa, look no further than the exclusive Champneys Forest Mere, tucked in the heart of the beautiful South Downs.
 The grounds are almost as inviting as the luxury treatments and there’s an innovative restaurant that serves nutritious delights.
 The 43-room spa is seemingly never-ending; you can spend the best part of a day just exploring.
-On your wanderings you’ll come across various indoor and outdoor pools, a hot tub, tropical rain showers, steam rooms, several relaxation rooms and a fitness centre.
+On your wanderings you’ll come across various indoor and outdoor pools, a hot tub, tropical rain showers, steam rooms, several relaxation rooms, and a fitness center.
 Plus, of course, the beauty treatments and therapies make the very best of the Champneys range of products.
 If you stay over, make sure you upgrade your room to one with a balcony or terrace to make the most of those views.

 8. Norton Park